DiegoRV07/DiegoRV07/README.md

 ## Hello! 👋

 #### I'm Diego Ruiz Valencia.
-A passionate student trying to break into the tech world as a Software Developer.
+A passionate student trying to break into the tech world as a Software Engineer.

 ### About Me